 - MySQL password = The password you chose when setting up the SQL server.

-After you have filled in the details of your SQL server click on Install database. if you entered the settings correctly you should then see “MySQL server online”
+After you’ve filled in the details of your SQL server click on Install database.
+If you’ve entered the settings correctly you should then see “MySQL server online”

 If all has gone to plan you can start using RadioDJ and start importing tracks.